GigglePocket/OBS_Error/README.md

 # What I'm trying to do
-- Record a 3 minute video with live narration detailing a final project for a cs course
+- - Record a video with live narration

 # Error Message